 At our visit, wildfires in surrounding areas were under control.
 Days were packed with sunshine.
 (Full disclosure: we hear there’s fog in January.)
 Fall colors were peaking.
-What more could you ask for in a pandemic-era escape?
+What more could you ask for in a weekend escape?

-Affordable Sacramento Staycation Options
+Affordable Sacramento Activity Options

 Sacramento is youthful and very affordable.
-We found dozens of hotels at every price point starting at $85 per night.
+We found dozens of hotels at every price point starting at $95 per night.
 We found lots to do in the outdoors.
 Californians say Sacramento is to biking as San Diego is to surfing because there are so many trails right in town.
 The broad, clean Sacramento River is ideal for kayaks and river rafting.

 Being able to have an excellent, affordable and sustainable meal afterwards is a bonus that should not ignored.

-Sacramento is All About Local
+What to Do in Sacramento is All About Staying Local

 The Farm-to-Fork Movement began in Sacramento, also home to California’s largest Certified Farmers Market (several locations daily).
 With 165 types of produce grown on more than 1.5 million acres in the Sacramento Valley, Sacramento’s markets will teach the kids where their food comes from better than any science class.